terraform-ibm-modules/terraform-ibm-cis/modules/domain/README.md

-# Module CIS Domain
+# CIS Domain Module

 This module is used to manage CIS Domain.

 **Note:**

-After successful execution of this module, the domain configured with the CIS instance will be in `pending` state.
-The domain will not become `active` until the DNS Registrar is updated with the name servers that are assigned to the CIS instance.
-The information regarding the name servers assigned to the CIS instance is available as variable `name_servers` in output.
-This step involves manual invervention and as soon as the configuration on the DNS registrar is performed, its status moves to `active`.
+After successful execution of this module, the domain configured in the CIS instance will be in `pending` state and will become `active` after the authoritative name servers assigned to the domain are configured correctly at the DNS provider or registrar.
+The information regarding the name servers assigned can be found in the output of this module as variable `name_servers`.
+This step involves manual invervention and once the configuration at the DNS registrar is completed, its status moves to `active`.
+Refer [this](https://cloud.ibm.com/docs/cis?topic=cis-domain-lifecycle-concepts) to get more information.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ### Requirements